ianmiell/shutit/README.md

 ShutIt is an automation tool that models a user's actions on a terminal.

-It can automate any process that can be run by a human on the command line with little effort.
+It can automate any process that can be run by any user on the command line with little effort.

 It was originally written to manage complex Docker builds, but is a now general-purpose automation tool that supports bash, Docker, Vagrant, ssh and arbitrary build contexts.